Admission platform for Poles Card /European Union citizens: https://rekrutacja.uni.lodz.pl/cudzoziemcy

-The listed below documents are needed from all foreign candidates.
+The listed below documents are needed from all international candidates.
 Only after presenting the originals of the below mentioned documents, a candidate will officially become a University of Lodz student.
 Sending the conditional acceptance letter does not yet mean a candidate is officially admitted to the studies.

 Please bear in mind that diplomas, transcripts, eligibility statement will have to bear the the stamp of legalization from the Polish Embassy of the country the certificate, diploma or transcript was issued (except if the documents was issued in the country which is a part of the Hague Convention – then Apostille is needed).
 You may also be asked to provide an eligibility statement for your credentials, issued by appropriate educational authorities or consular office.

 The candidate MUST legalize the required documents before or while applying for a student visa.

 Please bear in mind that diplomas, transcripts, statements will still have to be translated by a sworn translator into Polish after your coming to Poland due to Polish law’s requirement.
 To read about the admission procedure, please visit here.